recommenders-team/recommenders/tests/README.md

 ### How to create tests on notebooks with Papermill and Scrapbook

-In the notebooks of this repo, we use [Papermill](https://github.com/nteract/papermill) and [scrapbook](https://nteract-scrapbook.readthedocs.io/en/latest/) in unit, smoke and integration tests.
-Papermill is a tool that enables you to parameterize and execute notebooks. `scrapbook` is a library for recording a notebook’s data values and generated visual content as “scraps”.
+In the notebooks of this repo, we use [Papermill](https://github.com/nteract/papermill) and [Scrapbook](https://nteract-scrapbook.readthedocs.io/en/latest/) in unit, smoke and integration tests.
+Papermill is a tool that enables you to parametrize and execute notebooks.
+Scrapbook is a library for recording a notebook’s data values and generate visual content as “scraps”.
 These recorded scraps can be read at a future time.
-We use `scrapbook` to collect the metrics in the notebooks.
+We use Scrapbook to collect the metrics in the notebooks.

 #### Developing unit tests with Papermill and Scrapbook